learn-safran-navigation-timing/skydel-plug-ins/README.md

 ## Contributing

 Would you like your plug-in to be part of the Skydel Plug-ins repository?
 You found an improvement on an existing plug-in example?
-We suggest forking our repository and when your all set, open a pull request!
+We suggest forking our repository and when you're all set, open a pull request!

 ## Reporting Issues